 The Loring Homes and Ruth Dodd Drama Contest was established by Clark University English and Art Professor Loring Holmes Dodd and his wife, Ruth Esleeck Dodd, to stimulate undergraduate interest in plays and playwriting.
 The award is for a play, preferably one act, written by a Clark undergraduate.

 Recipients: Toni Armstrong | Shawn McGarry | Lukas Pomerville

 Prentiss Cheney Hoyt Poetry Contest

-The Prentiss Cheney Hoyt Poetry Contest was established in 1925 by alumni as a memorial to Dr. Hoyt, a professor of English from 1909 to 1920 during which he also served as chair.
-Professor Hoyt has been described as a colorful figure, a big, blond, Vermonter with a Vandyke beard.
-He not only taught the undergraduates English literature and coached their dramatic productions, but was also on friendly terms with all his students past and present.
-He was a teacher who could challenge his students to a tennis match – and beat them!
+The Prentiss Cheney Hoyt Poetry Contest was established in 1925 by alumni as a memorial to Dr. Hoyt, a professor of English from 1909 to 1920, when he also served as chair.
+Professor Hoyt has been described as a colorful figure — a big, blond, Vermonter with a Van Dyke beard.
+He not only taught the undergraduates English literature and coached their dramatic productions, but was also on friendly terms with all his students, past and present.
+He was a teacher who could challenge his students to a tennis match — and beat them!